unional/typescript-blackbook/pages/02-javascript-syntax/module.md

 **Should** use default import syntax (`import x from 'x'`) to import CommonJS module.

-> Why?

-The default import is designed as a replacement for the CommonJS module.

 ```ts
 // bad
 const dr = require('domready')